Key facts

 Entry requirements

-- Bachelor of Nursing or equivalent, and
+- Bachelor of Nursing degree or equivalent

 Recognition of prior learning

-If you have completed previous studies which you believe may reduce the number of units you have to complete at Deakin, indicate in the appropriate section on your application that you wish to be considered for Recognition of Prior Learning.
+If you have completed previous studies which you believe may reduce the number of units you have to complete at Deakin, indicate in the appropriate section on your application that you wish to be considered for Recognition of prior learning.
 You will need to provide a certified copy of your previous course details so your credit can be determined.
-If you are eligible, your offer letter will then contain information about your Recognition of Prior Learning.
+If you are eligible, your offer letter will then contain information about your Recognition of prior learning.

-You can also refer to the Recognition of Prior Learning System which outlines the credit that may be granted towards a Deakin University degree.
+You can also refer to the recognition of prior learning (RPL) system which outlines the credit that may be granted towards a Deakin University degree.

 Fees and scholarships